STARIONGROUP/ecss-10-25-annexc-integration-tests/README.md

 Read more about setting up your development environnment [here](https://github.com/STARIONGROUP/ecss-10-25-annexc-integration-tests/wiki)

-# COMET
+# CDP4-COMET

-COMET is the Starion Group implementation of ECSS-E-TM-10-25 and is a so-called Concurrent Design Platform or collaborative MBSE application.
-COMET is a typical 3-tier application that contains the following application layers:
+CDP4-COMET is the Starion Group implementation of ECSS-E-TM-10-25 and is a so-called Concurrent Design Platform or collaborative MBSE application.
+CDP4-COMET is a typical 3-tier application that contains the following application layers:
 * Layer-1: Persistent Data Store (data layer)
   * implemented using [PostgreSQL](http://www.postgresql.org)
 * Layer-2: REST Web Services (application layer)